Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 One story says that it got its name from an old man named Hoppin’ John who sold peas and rice in Charleston.
 The most plausible story according to historians is that the name derives from the french phrase for dried peas, “pois pigeons.”

 This traditional southern dish is eaten on New Year’s Day in many southern homes because it represents luck in the coming year.
-Hoppin John is often served with cornbread and collard greens, representing gold and paper money, while the black eyed peas represent coins.
+Hoppin John is often served with cornbread and collard greens, representing gold and paper money, while the black eyed beans represent coins.

 🧊 How To Store

-This is a great dish to make a large batch of as it keeps really well!
+This sauteed black-eyed peas meal is a great dish to make a large batch of as it keeps really well!
 Let any leftovers cool completely, then place in the fridge in an airtight container.
 It will keep for around 5 days in the fridge, and can also be stored in the freezer for up to 3 months.
 It is great eaten when just cooked, but you can also have this as a cold lunch (like a cold salad!).

-🍲 More Vegan And Vegetarian Recipes!
+🍲 More Delicious Vegan And Vegetarian Recipes!

 - Vegan Black Bean Burgers